6 days from £2155pp plus international flights.

 Your lodge is on Mabibi beach, a real picture postcard white sand beach backed by coastal dune forest.
 With just 12 suites, this is a small and intimate hideaway, ideal for downtime away from everyday stresses and strains.
 Today you can explore your surroundings, swimming in the warm ocean waters, strolling along the beach and taking a guided walk through the forests, grasslands and beaches.
 Back at the lodge you will chat with fellow guests over drinks and meals on the terrace and in the cosy upper floor lounge looking out over the beach and forest.
 Breakfast, lunch, dinner.

-Today you might like to take an excursion to Lake Sibaya, a 25 minute drive from the lodge.
-This is the largest freshwater lake in Southern Africa at 70 square kms.
-There are 125kms of untouched shoreline waiting to be explored and you can also get out on the water in a kayak accompanied by a guide.
+Today you might like to take an excursion to Lake Sibaya, a 25-minute drive from the lodge.
+This is the largest freshwater lake in Southern Africa at 70 square km.
+There are 125 km of untouched shoreline waiting to be explored and you can also get out on the water in a kayak accompanied by a guide.
 You are sure to spot many species of birds and may also see hippos and crocodiles.
 Nearer the lodge there are opportunities for snorkelling and scuba diving, both great ways to witness the fascinating underwater world of reefs and tropical fish.
 Breakfast, lunch, dinner.

 After breakfast you can ponder your options for the day.
 You may opt to stay put and have a day in and around the lodge.
 Top up your tan as you doze on the sundeck, lulled by the sound of the breeze in the trees, then cool off with a swim in the pool and indulge in a colourful cocktail at the bar.
 Later you can treat yourself to a visit to the rejuvenation centre for a therapeutic massage.
 If you are lucky enough to be here between December and February you can take a nocturnal walk along the beach looking for egg-laying turtles.
 Breakfast, lunch, dinner.